iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Limited feedback<br> :date: __2020-06-29 13:50:26__

 > This used to be very simple, it took 20 seconds to report.
 Now they've added pages of questions so I uninstalled.
 Pity.<br> :date: __2020-06-23 18:37:33__

-> It takes ages to set this up.
-The quid pro quo is supposed to be daily, accurate Covid data - but the data has not been updated since I've been using the app!<br> :date: __2020-06-21 20:52:40__

-> Post update did not recognise my login details.<br> :date: __2020-06-21 11:57:29__